rumashie/CSCI-499/README.md

 - Registration page linked with Database (User information is stored in Database)

 ### Bergen

+### Running the code npm install -g create-react-app
+- npx create-react-app my-react-app
+- cd my-react-app
+- npm start

-- login.css Login Page Needs to be hooked up to DB (DB is on Massiel local, needs to be hosted online as I don't have access to it nor code base)
+- login.css Login Page Needs to be hooked up to DB (DB is on Massiel local, needs to be hosted online as I don't have access to it nor code base) Will be updated shortly.
 - login.html
 - signup.html Sign Up Page Needs to be hooked up to DB (DB is on Massiel local, needs to be hosted online)
 - signup.css